 You can find all the information here: http://kb.sucuri.net/plugins/sitecheck-widget

 You can generate the widget based on your own requirements.
-If you become an affiliate, you’ll be able to create use an affiliate code for your widget and make a 25% commission when visitors sign up for a Sucuri plan using the scanner.
+If you are a client and you decide to enroll in our referral program to make a commission when your friends and readers sign up for a Sucuri plan using the scanner.
 Not too shabby, right?

 If you’re looking for an example of the widget, just look at the bottom right of our labs site.